grafana/grafana/docs/sources/administration/correlations/use-correlations-editor-in-explore/index.md

    {{< figure src="/static/img/docs/correlations/screenshot-correlations-editor-source-10.2.png" max-width="600px" caption="Selecting the source of a correlation" >}}

-1. Create new correlation that attaches a data link in State column: click on any cell in "State" column, e.g. "California".
+1. Create new correlation that attaches a data link in the `State` column: click on any cell in the `State` column, e.g. "California".
 1. Explore opens in split view.
 Select the same data source as on the left.
 1. The helper above the query editor contains all available variables you can use the target query.
 Variables contain all data fields (table columns) from the selected row.
 1. Select Scenario: "CSV Metric Values".